 ProtonMail V1.16 showcases a new homepage that is faster and easier to load for all modern browsers.
 The login form is now streamlined directly into the navigation bar and pops up when clicked for easy access.

 Ever wanted to give your ProtonMail inbox a custom theme?
 Now you can with the newest Theme tab in ProtonMail settings.
 With this page, you can insert your own CSS theme code to customize the look and feel of your inbox, exactly the way you want.
 We’re excited to see what you can come up with using this new feature, so please tweet us screenshots of your custom themes!
-If you ever mess up and want to reset your theme, click here.
+If you ever mess up you can still reset your theme.

 Stay tuned for more updates!